jchuerva/jchuerva.github.io/_posts/2021-11-18-golang-basic-data-types.md

 ---
-title: Golang (I) - Basic data types
+title: Go - Understand how to use packages, variables, and functions in Go (I) - Basic data types
 date: 2021-11-18 14:00:00 +01:00
 tags: [golang]
-description: Golang (I) - Basic data types
+description: Go - Understand how to use packages, variables, and functions in Go (I) - Basic data types
 ---

 - [Basic data types](#basic-data-types)